tharmigaloganathan/ECE9069-Presentation-2/README.md

 <script src="https://example.com/something.js" integrity="sha384-oqVuAfap76u8xc" crossorigin="anonymous"></script>
 ```

-## What now?
+## Key Takeawyas

-This case study highlights the importance of
+This case study highlights the importance of staying on top of cybersecurity news and to use best practices when configuring and server and/or building any web application.

 ## Resources